This play has ended

 Grandpa Has High Blood Pressure

-presented this summer
+is presented this summer

 at the Atrium of the

-Dimitra Papadopoulou's successful comedy returns under the direction of Christos Tripodis this summer at the Atrium of the Hellenic Cosmos Cultural Center, in a new production by Methexis.
-The role of Grandpa is played by Tasos Chalkias.
-Alongside him are Krateros Katsoulis, Marilou Katsafadou, Dimitra Stogianni, Hero Pektesi, and Aris Antonopoulos.
+The wild comedy by Dimitra Papadopoulou returns under the direction of Christos Tripodis this summer, premiering on July 5 at the Atrium of the «Hellenic Cosmos» Cultural Centre, in a production by the company Methexis.
+Tasos Halkias stars in the role of Grandpa.
+Joining him are Krateros Katsoulis, Marilou Katsafadou, Dimitra Stogianni, Iro Pektesi, and Aris Antonopoulos.

-Author's Note by Dimitra Papadopoulou:
+Note from Author Dimitra Papadopoulou: